daniel-vera-g/flutter-peer/README.md

 1. Download the app
 2. Login with your E-mail or Google account
 3. Add projects and see projects of other developers

+## Build with

+1. Flutter
+2. Material Design and Icons
+3. Firebase